Cosmology with Supernova Encore in the lensing cluster MACS J0138$-$2155 -- Spectroscopy with MUSE: MUSE spectroscopic redshift catalogue

 \begin{appendix}

-\section{MUSE spectroscopic redshift catalogue.}
+\section{MUSE spectroscopic redshift catalogue}

-In this Appendix, we present the final MUSE spectroscopic redshift catalogue, containing 107 reliable (i.e. likely or secure $\rm QF \ge 2$) redshift measurements of extragalactic objects, with two sources in the foreground, 58 at the cluster redshift, including 50 cluster galaxies, and 47 in the cluster background, as discussed in Sect. \ref{sec:zcat}.
+In this appendix we present the final MUSE spectroscopic redshift catalogue, containing 107 reliable (i.e. likely or secure $\rm QF \ge 2$) redshift measurements of extragalactic objects, with two sources in the foreground, 58 at the cluster redshift, including 50 cluster galaxies, and 47 in the cluster background, as discussed in Sect. \ref{sec:zcat}.

-\tablefoot{First entry of the spectroscopic redshift catalogue.
-The full table will be available online with the accepted paper.
-We identify the sources included in this catalogue with their photometric ID (see Ertl et al. 2024) and ID\textsubscript{MUSE}.
-We report the right ascension, declination, spectroscopic redshift $z$, and the corresponding uncertainty in terms of a quality flag QF, with 3 as secure, 2 as likely, and 9 as secure (based on a single emission line).
-The horizontal line separates objects at the cluster redshift from line-of-sight foreground and background galaxies.}
+\tablefoot{We identify the sources included in this catalogue with their photometric ID \citep[see][]{ertl25} and ID\textsubscript{MUSE}.
+We report the right ascension, declination, spectroscopic redshift $z$, and the corresponding uncertainty in terms of a QF, with 3 as secure, 2 as likely, and 9 as secure (based on a single emission line).
+The horizontal line separates objects at the cluster redshift from line-of-sight foreground and background galaxies.
+We mark the 13 lensed multiple images with a reliable redshift measurements (i.e. QF$\ge 2$) included in this catalogue with a bold-face ID, and the objects belonging to the cluster which are not galaxies with an asterisk (such non-galaxy objects are e.g. star-forming clumps of jellyfish galaxies at the cluster redshift).
+They have been excluded from the cluster member sample used by \cite{ertl25}, \cite{acebron25}, and Suyu et al. (in prep.) to build SL models of the cluster.}

-\section{Measuring velocity dispersions from MUSE spectra: spectral template fitting results}
+\section{Measuring velocity dispersions from MUSE spectra: Spectral template fitting results}

-In this Appendix, we show the results of the pPXF-based line-of-sight stellar velocity dispersion fitting for 14 cluster members of MACS0138 and two background galaxies from their MUSE spectra.
+In this appendix we show the results of the pPXF-based line-of-sight stellar velocity dispersion fitting for 14 cluster members of MACS0138 and two background galaxies from their MUSE spectra.
 The procedure for these measurement is detailed in Sect. \ref{sec:kin} and the results are presented in Table \ref{tab:vdispcat}.